Natalie Mendoza: Life and career

 In 2005, Mendoza was cast in a lead role Juno in the film The Descent, which was directed by Neil Marshall.

 In 2006, she performed in the series regular role of Jackie Clunes in the BBC1 British drama series Hotel Babylon.
 Mendoza appeared in seasons 1-3 of the series.

 In 2007, Mendoza guest-starred in the Doctor Who audio dramas Absolution and The Girl Who Never Was.
-She filmed The Descent 2 sequel and horror film Surviving Evil, which she wrote the title track for, "Alone Again".
+She filmed The Descent Part 2 sequel and horror film Surviving Evil, which she wrote the title track for, "Alone Again".
 She workshopped the lead role of Molly in Matthew Warchus' production of Ghost which was based on the original screenplay by Bruce Rubin.

 In 2010, Mendoza originated the role of Arachne in the Broadway musical Spider-Man: Turn Off the Dark.
 After playing a handful of preview performances, she was forced to leave after an injury occurred backstage.

 Mendoza won her first film festival entry as best director, best writer, and best film at the 72-hour film festival in Los Angeles 2011.

 From 2017 to 2020, Mendoza guest starred in various television productions, including Blue Bloods, Holby City, and McDonald & Dodds.

 Mendoza appeared in the Leos Carax-directed musical film Annette, starring Adam Driver and Marion Cotillard.

 In 2021, she joined the cast of the musical Moulin Rouge! on Broadway, playing the lead role of Satine.